MessagingBots/api/README.md

-# SlackBot
+# api
-Slack personal assistant bot for UF students.
+API that our personal assistant bots use